onfleet/pyonfleet/README.md

 }
 ```

-You can also opt in to not store your API key here and use it on the fly instead.
+You can also opt in to not store your API key here and use it on the fly instead:
 ```python
 from onfleet import Onfleet